Neuro-Affirming Birth Debrief & Trauma Recovery

 Processing Your Difficult Birth in a Neuro-Affirming and Safe Space

 During the postnatal period, your mind may struggle to process a flood of sensory information and complex feelings.
-My Debriefing Services offer a structured, sensory-safe environment where you can share your experience with a postnatal mental health professional who understands both the physiology of childbirth and the nuances of the neurodivergent brain.
+My sessions offer a structured, sensory-safe environment where you can share your experience with a postnatal mental health professional who understands both the physiology of childbirth and the nuances of the neurodivergent brain.

 Whether you are navigating ADHD, autism, or experiencing birth trauma, this is a space of unwavering respect.
 My goal is to help you reduce the "cognitive load" of unanswered questions, guiding you toward emotional regulation and a reclaimed sense of self, while providing a safe space to reflect.